Spatio-temporal probabilistic forecast using MMAF-guided learning: Experiments

-First, we need to determine the embedding for each spatial position of interest.
+To initiate the workflow, we need to determine the embedding for each spatial position of interest.
 This is done by estimating the values of the \emph{mean reverting parameter} $A$, the \emph{speed of information propagation} $c$, and the decay rate $\lambda$ of the $\theta$-lex coefficients of $\bb{Z}$, following the estimation procedure in Appendix \ref{est}.
 The estimations of such values are listed in Table \ref{pre-est} for all three datasets.
 Such estimations allow us to learn the dependence and causal structure of the data under our modeling assumption.
 We then select the hyperparameters $p$ and $\epsilon$ following the theoretical framework of \cite{mmafGL}, which provides the necessary insights to tune them accordingly: that is, $p$ is chosen equal to $1$ for ease of computation and $\epsilon=3$.
-We then select the parameter $a$ according to rule (\ref{choice}), yielding $a=8$ for the GAU and NIG data sets and $a=64$ for the OLR dataset.
+We then select the parameter $a$ according to rule (\ref{choice}), yielding $a=8$ for the GAU and NIG data sets and $a=146$ for the 2mT data set.
 All obtained features are then partitioned along the temporal dimension following the characterization given in Section \ref{emb} for the training, validation, and test data sets.
-The length of the training data set is $m=124899$ for the GAU and NIG frameworks, whereas $m=36$ for the OLR data set.
-Moreover, the validation set consists of a single example, and the test sets contain $100$ and $18$ examples for GAU/NIG and OLR frameworks, respectively.
+The length of the training data set is $m=124899$ for the GAU/NIG, whereas $m=559$ for the 2mT data set.
+Moreover, the validation set consists of a single example, and the test sets contain $100$ and $40$ examples for GAU/NIG and 2mT data, respectively.

 We refer to each feed-forward architecture using the symbol $w^\ell$, where we assume that the inner layers have the same width, i.e., $w:=n_1=\ldots=n_{\ell}$ following the notations of Section \ref{bound} and $\ell$ is the number of the hidden layers.
 In our study, we consider six networks, denoted by $10^2$, $10^5$, $30^2$, $100^2$, $300^2$, and $800^3$.
 The training routine is performed in parallel across $8$ spatial coordinates.
-We perform batch learning for the GAU and NIG datasets with $m^{\prime}=1000$ and run the algorithm for $30$ epochs.
-In the case of the OLR data set, we use the optimization routine without batch learning and run the algorithm for $3000$ epochs.
+We perform batch learning for the GAU and NIG datasets with $m^{\prime}=1000$ and run the algorithm for $30$ and $40$ epochs, respectively.
+In the case of the 2mT data set, we use the optimization routine without batch learning and run the algorithm for $5000$ epochs.
 The stopping rule of our training is based on the convergence study in Appendix \ref{convergence}.